nilearn/nilearn/nilearn/datasets/description/neurovault.rst

-NeuroVault
+Neurovault statistical maps

 Notes
 -----
-NeuroVault contains collections of statistical maps of the human brain.
+Neurovault is a public repository of unthresholded statistical maps, parcellations, and atlases of the human brain.
+You can read about it and browse the images it contains at www.neurovault.org.
-Such maps are acquired by scientists all around the world using brain imaging techniques such as MRI or PET in a combined effort to map the functions and structures of the brain.
-These include thresholded and unthresholded statistical maps.

-Collections represent images with some relationship to each other.
-All data should be transformed into MNI space.
+Additionally, it is possible to ask Neurosynth to anotate the maps we have downloaded.
+Neurosynth is a platform for large-scale, automated synthesis of fMRI data.
+It can be used to perform decoding.
+You can find out more about Neurosynth at www.neurosynth.org.

 Content
 -------
-    :'func_files': A list of functional images that were downloaded.
+    :'images': Nifti images representing the statistical maps.
-    :'images_meta': A list of dicts of metadata about each image.
+    :'images_meta': Dictionaries containing metadata for each image.
-    :'collections': A dict of metadata (id, metadata) for each collection.
+    :'collections_meta': Dictionaries containing metadata for collections.
+    :'vocabulary': A list of words retrieved from neurosynth.org :'word_frequencies': For each image, the weights of the words from 'vocabulary'.

 References
 ----------
-Gorgolewski KJ, Varoquaux G, Rivera G, Schwartz Y, Ghosh SS, Maumet C, Sochat VV, Nichols TE, Poldrack RA, Poline J-B, Yarkoni T and Margulies DS (2015) NeuroVault.org: a web-based repository for collecting and sharing unthresholded statistical maps of the human brain.
+..
+[1] Gorgolewski KJ, Varoquaux G, Rivera G, Schwartz Y, Ghosh SS, Maumet C, Sochat VV, Nichols TE, Poldrack RA, Poline J-B, Yarkoni T and Margulies DS (2015) NeuroVault.org: a web-based repository for collecting and sharing unthresholded statistical maps of the human brain.
 Front.
 Neuroinform.
-9:8. doi: 10.3389/fninf.2015.00008
+9:8.  doi:
+   10.3389/fninf.2015.00008

+..
+[2] Yarkoni, Tal, Russell A. Poldrack, Thomas E. Nichols, David
+   C. Van Essen, and Tor D. Wager.
+"Large-scale automated synthesis of human functional neuroimaging data."
+Nature methods 8, no. 8 (2011): 665-670.

 License
 -------